HaiwangYu/wc-cheatsheet/build-libtorch.md

 python ../tools/build_libtorch.py
 ```

 Takes about 1 hour.
-Building `.cu` in Coffe2 is really slow
+Compiling `.cu` in Coffe2 is really slow

 ## Also refer to a post:
 https://discuss.pytorch.org/t/glibc-linker-errors-when-linking-against-libtorch-on-ubuntu-18-04/55183/11